cometbft/knowledge-base/protocols/mempool/v0/mempool-v0.md

 ### Add a transaction to the mempool

 1. The mempool receives transactions either from two sources.
+Each transaction is checked individually with `CheckTx`.

     - A client sends one transaction via broadcast_tx_* RPC endpoints.
         [`rpc.core.mempool.broadcast_tx_*`]

     - A peer sends a list of transactions via the P2P layer.
-Each transaction is checked whether it's valid.
         [`mempool.Reactor.Receive`]

 2. Process incoming transaction to check its validity.